netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 # Examples of Format Representation {#usage}

-   This section provides some examples to illustrate the use of the period and recurrence formats defined as YANG groupings.
-Note that "grouping" does not define any data nodes in the schema tree, the examples illustrated are just for the ease of understanding.
-Only the message body is provided with JSON used for encoding {{?RFC7951}}.
+   This section provides some examples to illustrate the use of the period and recurrence formats defined in {{sec-schedule}}.
+Note that a "grouping" does not define any data nodes in the schema tree; the examples illustrated are thus for the ease of understanding.
+Only the message body is provided with JSON used for encoding per the guidance in {{?RFC7951}}.

 ## The "generic-schedule-params" Grouping